20LitersAdmin/liters_tracker/docs/chip_notes.md

 # CURRENT:
-* Add technology to Story#show info section
-* Clean up tests
+* Show things to Amanda for feedback

 # Creating/Updating Targets